Do you have customers that owe you money?

 If a letter of demand does not result in payment, there are various options available.

-Where the debt is due by a company and the debt is more than $2,000 and it has not been disputed, a Creditor’s Statutory Demand can be issued under the Corporations Act giving the company 21 days to either pay the debt or to come to an arrangement to you for payment of the debt, failing which the company is presumed at law to be insolvent and can be wound up on application to the Supreme Court.
+Where the debt is due by a company and the debt is more than $5,000 (was $2,000 at the time of this article) and it has not been disputed, a Creditor’s Statutory Demand can be issued under the Corporations Act giving the company 21 days to either pay the debt or to come to an arrangement to you for payment of the debt, failing which the company is presumed at law to be insolvent and can be wound up on application to the Supreme Court.

-If the debt is over $5,000 and the debt is the subject of a judgment of a court, you can issue a Bankruptcy Notice.
+If the debt is at least $10,000 and the debt is the subject of a judgment of a court, you can issue a Bankruptcy Notice.
 A Bankruptcy Notice provides for payment of the debt or a satisfactory arrangement for payment of the debt to be made within 21 days, failing which an “act of bankruptcy” has been committed, entitling you to commence proceedings in for a bankruptcy/sequestration order.

 Options for enforcement of judgments also include: